Quickstart

 Upon receiving the UPDATED_TRANSACTIONS_AVAILABLE

-webhook, make a request to Get Transaction By Id for each transaction ID, passing the ID received in the webhook as a path parameter.
+webhook with an array of transaction IDs, make a request to Get Transaction By Id for each transaction ID, passing the ID received in the webhook as a path parameter.

 Unlink merchant accounts